attilaberencsi/capnodejsbas/README.md

-# Getting Started
+# CAP Node.js App Using SAP Business Application Studio

-Welcome to your new project.
+Welcome to the project created performing [SAP Tutorial](https://developers.sap.com/group.appstudio-cap-nodejs.html).

 It contains these folders and files, following our recommended project layout: